dmdmdm/ArbNum/README.md

 For example: it turns 10 + (-20) into 20 - 10 and calls Unsigned.subtract(20, 10)

 Has C++ operator overloading so you can to do: a + b * c where they are ArbNum's.
+You can construct with string, int, long and it has methods toString(), toInt(), toLong() to get values out.

 Compiles on Ubuntu, macOS, Windows